Commonwealth of Virginia - Division of Legislative Services - Chesapeake Bay Restoration Fund

-Applications will be accepted from state agencies, local governments, and public or private not-for-profit agencies, institutions, or organizations.
-Grants will not be awarded to individuals.
+Applications will be accepted from state agencies, local governments, and public or private not-for-profit agencies, institutions, and organizations.
+Grants are not awarded to individuals.

 Activities that are not eligible for funding include:

--Salaries or benefits (unless compensating the direct performance of specific project activities) -Indirect costs
+-Salaries or benefits (unless compensating the direct performance of a specific project activity).

 -General operating budget.